DmitriyG228/Vexa-Dashboard/README.md

 Open source web interface for [Vexa](https://github.com/Vexa-ai/vexa) - the self-hosted meeting transcription API.

 A simple and intuitive dashboard that allows you to:
-- **Join meetings** - Send transcription bots to Google Meet, Microsoft Teams, and Zoom
+- **Join meetings** - Send transcription bots to Google Meet and Microsoft Teams
 - **View transcripts** - Browse and search through meeting transcriptions
 - **Real-time transcription** - Watch live transcriptions via WebSocket
+- **AI Assistant** - Chat with your meeting transcripts using OpenAI, Anthropic, or local models
 - **Export** - Download transcripts in TXT, JSON, SRT, or VTT formats
 - **User management** - Admin dashboard for managing users and API tokens